waladraidi/Spatial-stick-breaking-BGWR/README.md

 # Spatial-stick-breaking-BGWR

-This repository includes all the codes related to the paper titled "Spatial Non-parametric Bayesian Clustered Regression Coefficients" to produce the results for the simulated data sets.
+This repository includes all the codes related to the paper titled "Spatial Non-parametric Bayesian Clustered Coefficients" to produce the results for the simulated data sets.